NBKRedSpy/Stacklands-NewLanguageLoader/README.md

 # Language Loader
 This mod allows users to create translations for Stacklands.
 No software development skills required.

+# Important
+Prior to 1.1.0 there was a bug where in certain situations, the selected language would not stay after the game restarted.
+This has been fixed.

 # Character/Symbol Notes
 The game's default font supports many non English characters/symbols, but there may be some missing for certain languages.